Donald Duck: The Complete Daily Newspaper Comics: Format

 The books come in a hardcover format, which includes a sewn binding, linen bookmark and dust jacket.
 The landscape orientation of the books measures 11 in × 8.5 in (approximately 279 mm × 216 mm), which allows each comic strip to be reproduced as close to the original published size as possible.
 Each page accommodates three daily strips.

 Only the supplementary material appears in full colour since the daily comic strips were first published in black-and-white in the newspapers.
 The strips are scanned from the original syndicate proofs of the Disney archives.
 It's printed on high quality acid-free paper stock.
 Each volume of the series has about 280 pages and contains close to 750 daily strips (the equivalent to a 2.5-year original newspaper run).
 Roughly ten pages of supplemental material are included, such as promotional art, portraits of the creators, and introductory essays by animation historian David Gerstein.

 However, LoAC's venture seems to have ended with an incomplete run, as no further volumes have been published since 2019.

 Volumes

 Translated versions

 In 2019 the Italian publisher Panini Comics began to publish a translated version of this reprint series titled: "Donald Duck - Le Strisce Quotidiane Complete".
+In November 2022, Panini began publishing this collection in Brazil as "Pato Donald: As Tiras Diárias de Jornal Por Al Taliaferro".